Massage Schools in Louisiana

 Continuing education required

 If you want to earn your massage therapy license in Louisiana, you will need to meet the requirements for licensure and renewal to be a legal practitioner in this state.
 The Louisiana Board of Massage Therapy process all license applications, which cost $75.
 Renewals, which take place every year, have a deadline of March 31st.
 The fee is $125 to renew your license.
 Louisiana also requires 12 continuing education courses between each renewal period to keep your license active.
 The first step towards success is finding the right 500-hour massage training program!

-Licensed massage therapists in Louisiana earn a $31,880 average mean salary, or approximately $15.33 per hour before tips.
+Licensed massage therapists in Louisiana earn an average salary of $20,520, or approximately $9.87 per hour before tips.
 There are jobs available to licensed massage school graduates in diverse industries.
 Massage therapy is a profession on the rise, with growth expected to be around 20% through 2020.
 Massage therapists have the opportunity to work in private practice or in other commercial programs.
 The growth in job opportunities for massage therapists is due in part to increased coverage of massage therapy by insurance companies, and the acceptance of massage therapy by doctors, hospitals and long-term care centers.

 Licensed graduates of a massage therapy school may find a wide range of job opportunities in health and wellness centers and spas and resorts in Louisiana.
 Explore some exciting programs that are offered at massage therapy schools in Louisiana.